juliopezua/session-6/README.md

 ```

 * `then` is a promise which runs the following function when the data is received (the `response`):
-* since we want the `response.data` to belong to the RecipeListController function we assign it to `self.recipes`
+* since we want the `response.data` to belong to the RecipeListController function we assign it to `self.recipes`.

+We should see no change to the view but the data is now being accessed via http from the data folder.

 Here is the complete component: